-China has seven official legal holidays in a year, including
+China has several official legal holidays in a year, some multiple days, including

 - New Year’s Day